FAMILY MANNERS CLASSES

 Puppy Pre-K

 This class will afford your puppy opportunities for socialization to new people, places and things in a supervised setting.
 Off leash play will be at the discretion of the instructor.
 Common owner concerns will be discussed.
-This class will run for four weeks and will NOT include the AKC Star Puppy test.
+This class will run for three to four weeks and will NOT include the AKC Star Puppy test.

 Puppies should have their standard vaccinations as per their vets recommendation.
 Rabies vaccine is required for dogs over four months of age.